LBJ Women's Campaign School (2024)

 This fifth class is made up of 59 leaders from around the country — lawyers, teachers, nonprofit leaders, business executives, entrepreneurs, community activists, and change-makers who are determined to serve their community in the political arena.

-The program kicks off in May 2024, with monthly trainings through November.
+The program kicked off in May 2024, with monthly trainings through November.

 Melissa Ait Belaid, LBJ Women's Campaign School Cohort 5